6 min read

 What happens when your IT department goes home for the day and there is a problem that needs urgent attention?
 Internal IT teams are great while they are in the office, but no good when they are not.
 If your business is open long hours, it can be difficult to cover all hours with an internal team.

 Another problem occurs when IT experts resign.
 They must be replaced quickly in order to maintain the level of IT support your company requires.
 It often takes months to recruit; advertising, sifting through CVs, interviewing and serving notice.
-IT experts are also highly sort after, so you may choose to use a recruitment company to find candidates, which will of course entail a costly fee.
-After they are hired, they will need to learn your systems and may need to undertake training to learn about your systems.
+IT experts are also highly sorted, so you may choose to use a recruitment company to source candidates, which will, of course, entail a costly fee.
+After they are hired, they will need to learn your systems and may need to undertake training to get up to speed with your systems.

-In-house IT have a vast knowledge of their own business' IT, but their knowledge and skill-set is often limited to what they have experienced within those boundaries.
+In-house IT has a vast knowledge of their own business' IT, but their knowledge and skill-set are often limited to what they have experienced within those boundaries.
 When taking on a larger IT project or something out of the ordinary, such as cybersecurity, it's likely that you will need to out-source IT help anyway.